 tement of Comprehensive Income

-ance Sheet
+Bal ance Sheet

-tement of Changes in Equity
+Sta tement of Changes in Equity 15

 Sta tement of Cash Flows

 No tes to the Financial Statements

+NO tes to the rinancial statements

 1. Reporting entity

 2. Basis of preparation

 3. Significant accounting policies

 4. Critical accounting estimates and judgments 21

 5. Financial risk management

 6. Cash and cash equivalents

 7. Receivables and prepayments

 8. Investments in non-consolidated subsidiaries at fair value through profit or loss and financial assets at fair value through profit or loss 26

 9. Net gains/(losses) from investments in non-consolidated subsidiaries at fair value through profit or loss and from financial assets at fair value through profit or loss

 10. Segment information

 11. Disclosures about fair value of financial instruments

 12. Financial assets and liabilities at amortised cost .
 33

 13. Shareholders' equity and movements in treasury shares

 14. Contingent liabilities and commitments

 15. Related party transactions

 16. Tax expenses

-17. .
-Subsequent events
+17. Subsequent events